cran/qrnn/README.md

 QRNN models with a single layer of hidden nodes can be fitted using the `qrnn.fit` function.
 Predictions from a fitted model are made using the `qrnn.predict` function.
+The function `gam.style` can be used to visualize and investigate fitted covariate/response relationships from `qrnn.fit` (Plate et al., 2000).
 Note: a single hidden layer is usually sufficient for most modelling tasks.
 With added monotonicity constraints, a second hidden layer may sometimes be beneficial (Lang, 2005; Minin et al., 2010).
 QRNN models with two hidden layers are available using the `qrnn2.fit` and `qrnn2.predict`